 Young children are invited to have dinner before the adults' meal (see Stephanie for the organization).

-For other evenings, wide choice of restaurants around the house and on Sarlat -> see the section "Eating around"
+For other evenings, wide choice of restaurants around the house and in Sarlat -> see the "Eating around" section

 Treat yourself to a moment of relaxation during your stay with a Californian massage session.